griffithlab/rnaseq_tutorial_wiki/Adapter-Trim.md

 * '--reads ' define the path to the read 1 FASTQ file of reads
 * '--reads2 ' define the path to the read 2 FASTQ file of reads
 * '--target ' a base path for the output files.
 The value will _1.fastq.gz and _2.fastq.gz for read 1 and read 2 respectively
+* '--pre-trim-left' trim a fixed number of bases at left read end.
+For example, to trim 5 bases at the left side of reads: --pre-trim-left 5
+* '--pre-trim-right' trim a fixed number of bases at right read end.
+For example, to trim 5 bases at the right side of reads: --pre-trim-right 5
+* '--pre-trim-phred' trim based on phred quality value to deal with higher error rates towards the end of reads.
+For example, to trim the 3' end until quality offset value 30 or higher is reached, specify: --pre-trim-phred 30

 ##Flexbar trim